rajsrivastava254/Blog-Management-System/README.md

 ---

 ## Features
-- ✍️ Create new blog posts
+- ✍️ Create new blog posts and add Comments
 - 📖 Read all posts with pagination support
 - ✏️ Update existing posts
 - 🗑️ Delete posts by ID
 - 🌐 RESTful API design
-- 🗄️ Integration with MySQL database using JPA/Hibernate
+- 🗄️ Integration with MongoDB database using Mongo/Hibernate
 - 🎨 React frontend for UI
 - ☁️ Deployed on **Render** (backend) & **Vercel** (frontend)